ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/scaling-out/clustering/clustering-overview.markdown

 # Clustering - Overview
-In RavenDB 3.5 we introduce clustering as a new major feature.
+In RavenDB 3.5 we introduced clustering as a new major feature.
 In earlier versions of RavenDB, clusters were ad hoc.
 You created them by bridging together multiple nodes using replication.

 A RavenDB cluster is using Raft (more specifically, [Rachis](./what-is-rachis), our [Raft](https://raft.github.io/) implementation) to